Limited License Legal Technician Program in Family Law

 - 10 credit hours in advanced and Washington specific domestic relations subjects.

-UW Law will host the fourth program offerings of Family Law courses during the 2016–2017 academic year.
+UW Law will host the fifth program offerings of Family Law courses during the 2017–2018 academic year.
 The three course curriculum consists of:

 Students must take Family Law I first.
 They can take Family Law II or III in any order, but the classes are only offered once a year.

 The Family Law LLLT program is designed to facilitate access.
-Classes will be offered Tuesday and Thursday evenings in Autumn Quarter 2016 accessible through distance learning.
-The University of Washington uses the “Zoom” software platform for distance learners to participate contemporaneously in class using moderated email chatting.
+Classes will be offered Tuesday and Thursday evenings in Autumn Quarter 2017 accessible through distance learning using Adobe Connect.
+Adobe Connect allows distance learners to participate contemporaneously in class using moderated email chatting.
 Classes may also be available for viewing later for students unable to participate on certain occasions.
-Information about “Zoom” will follow later.

 Registration Process for Family Law LLLT Courses